enridaga/data-journeys/README.md

 ### Datanode graph extraction

 The algorithm presented in Listing 1 is implemented in file `datajourney.py`.

 The process is divided in two steps:

-1) `$ python process_kernels.py` generates a datanode representation in DOT format.
-Output is saved in folders `scripts/` and `graphs/`.
+1) `(dj-py3.8) $ python process_kernels.py` generates a datanode representation in DOT format.
+Output is saved in folders `sources/` (python code only from notebboks) and `graphs/` (directed graph in DOT format).
 The first includes the source code extracted from the notebook and the `graphs/` folder includes the generated datanode graphs in DOT format.
-2) `$ python generate_rdf.py` reengineers the content to RDF.
-Output is saved in folder `rdf/`.
+2) `(dj-py3.8) $ python generate_rdf.py` reengineers the content to RDF.
+Output is saved in folder `rdf/` and `graphs/`.

+The `rdf/` folder includes the datanode graphs extracted.

 ### Knowledge expansion

 The Frequent Activity Table (FAT) is produced running the following SPARQL query on a Triple Store containing all the RDF files generated in the previous step.
 The triple store used is Blazegraph, in folder `blazegraph/`.

-1) Load the RDF files with script `bulk_load.sh`
+1) Load the RDF files with script `cd blazegraph && ./bulk_load.sh`
-2) Start blazegraph: `$ java -jar -Xmx4G blazegraph.jar`
+2) Start blazegraph: `$ java -jar -Xmx4G blazegraph.jar`, UI can be accessed from the browser (follow the instructions in terminal)
 3) The Frequent Activity Table (FAT) is generated with a SPARQL query counting the number of occurrences of the properties in the graph:
 ```
 SELECT ?arc (COUNT(*) as ?count)